The History of Montessori

 Until her passing in 1952, Dr. Montessori remained dedicated to research and advocacy, leaving an indelible legacy that continues to shape educational practices worldwide.
 At Greece Montessori School in Rochester, NY, we are proud to uphold her vision and honor her enduring impact on generations of learners.

 GMS is collecting all cans and bottles recyclable in NY for our bottle drive!
-For the next few weeks, ask your neighbors, friends and family to save their bottles for us.
-On July 27th between 9-4pm, bring the collected bottles to Greece Montessori School, or have us pick them up from your house.
+Ask your neighbors, friends, and family to save their bottles for us.
+You can bring the collected bottles to Greece Montessori School or have us pick them up from your house.
 To arrange pick up, call (585) 472 - 2115.

 READ MORE